TerriaJS/TerriaMap/deploy/aws/README.md

 npm run deploy
 ```

-Once the stack starts up, it will be available at `nationalmap-2016-05-17.nationalmap.nicta.com.au`, where `nationalmap` is the name of the project in `package.json` and `2016-05-17
+Once the stack starts up, it will be available at `nationalmap-2016-05-17.nationalmap.nicta.com.au`, where `nationalmap` is the name of the project in `package.json` and `2016-05-17` is the output of `git describe` (that's why you should talk before starting a deployment).

 The following npm scripts are available: